 In 2007, the Excalibur League was disbanded to form two separate leagues in Wales and the South West; however, two years later, a new league was birthed to provide competition for the top level teams from Wales, the South West, and Oxfordshire.
 This competition provided a clear pathway from local leagues to the Premier League and was initially known by the more cumbersome name of the Oxford, Wales, and West League – before a sensible renaming to Western Regional League.

 Cardiff City and Cardiff University traded Welsh League titles over the next four years as Cardiff City opted to field evenly matched teams instead of first, second, and third teams.
 It was at this point that the club tradition of naming teams was born, which has carried on to this day.
 In the first four years of the Western Regional League, Cardiff City won three titles and finished second on the other occasion to old rivals, Bristol City.
 The club also attending the first round of the IKF Europa Cup three times during this period.

 Over the summer of 2018, the club became the first in Wales to run Beach Korfball sessions and held a tournament at the Victoria Park Beach Volleyball Centre, Canton, developing ties with that club and Llandaff Rugby Club to use their clubhouse after sessions.
-Travelling to Turkey, Cyclones once again took part in the IKF Europa Cup first round after pre-season matches against Wales National League sides, Birmingham City and Bristol Thunder.
+Travelling to Turkey, Cyclones once again took part in the IKF Europa Cup first round after pre-season matches against England National League clubs, Birmingham City and Bristol Thunder.